 At-home laser treatment devices such as hats, helmets and combs can range in price from just a few hundred dollars to several thousand dollars.

 Some scientific research has found that low-level laser therapy may offer certain benefits for hair growth.

 However, the research that’s currently available isn’t particularly comprehensive, with many of the studies of laser hair growth products small in scale and focused on general hair loss rather than male pattern baldness specifically.

-If you’re affected by male pattern baldness, using a laser device might help to promote growth and restore some of your hair.
+If you’re affected by male pattern baldness, a laser device might help promote growth and restore some of your hair.

 However, a better approach is to talk to a licensed healthcare provider about your options for treating hair loss, including FDA-approved medications that can prevent further loss and help you regrow hair in affected areas of your scalp and hairline.